Indian economy shrinks 7.7% in fiscal 2020-21 amid pandemic

 NEW DELHI (AP) — India’s economy contracted by 7.7% in the 2020-21 financial year, battered by the coronavirus pandemic, according to a report released Friday.

-The government survey cited by the Press Trust of India news agency estimates the economy will bounce back, growing 11% in the fiscal year that begins in April.
+The government survey estimates the economy, previously one of the fastest growing among major economies, will bounce back, growing 11% in the fiscal year that begins in April.

 Finance Minister Nirmala Sitharaman presented the report to Parliament on Friday.
 She will present the national budget for 2021-22 on Monday.